 - Apply a heat protectant spray before styling your hair.

-Can a perm last forever?
+Can a perm change your hair forever?